folio-org/folio-org.github.io/guides/commence-a-module.md

 ## Lib {#front-end-lib}

-The `lib` directory holds local libraries specific to this app.
+The optional `lib` directory holds local libraries specific to this app.

+Some modules just have all of their code in the top-level directory.

 ## Settings {#front-end-Settings}